 PENTAX K-5 + SMCP DA 55-300/4-5.8 ED

-I mused about whatever happened to the Wise Men of Christmas; albeit reducing my musings in simplistic Christianianese (or Evangelicalese).
+I asked about whatever happened to the Wise Men of Christmas; sorta reducing my questions in simplistic Christianese (or Evangelicalese).
 But as I try to hold on to what is left of Christmas (it is not over yet as of today – see The Redemption of Time: The Christian Calendar as Civil Disobedience) there seems to be much more to that “another way.”

 Now, if I am reading more to that verse than what it really means—i.e., going by a direct route back home to Persia without passing by Herod in Jerusalem—then I am guilty.
 But I cannot shake off the words of Jesus in the same Gospel where he was recorded to say: